Algebreaker/COCOA/README.md

                        └─► Cluster results
 ```
 ##### Helper scripts:
-clustersfinal.py - prints out the significant clusters based on output files with MNI coordinates etc.
+clustersfinal.py - prints out the significant clusters based on output files with MNI coordinates etc

-metadata_readout.py - reads out mean intervals between sessions, valid runs etc. from the metadata.tsv file that is created in part1.
+metadata_readout.py - reads out mean intervals between sessions, valid runs etc. from the metadata.tsv file that is created in part1

 func_plot.py generates the plots of significant clusters

+PSC_plot.py plots the percent signal change per cluster

-func_behaviour.py runs the LME and regression analyses to look at the relationship of activation and behaviour.
+func_behaviour.py runs the LME and regression analyses to look at the relationship of activation and behaviour

 ## Structural Analysis
 All scripts are found in the 'structural' folder.